Improving Swim Performance: The Importance of Body Composition in Elite Swimmers

 Swimmers should aim to build lean mass during the off-season and pre-season, when they can dedicate more time and energy to resistance training.
 To maintain lean mass during the competitive season, they should engage in at least two resistance training sessions weekly, focusing on lower volumes of strength and power.
 Adequate caloric intake, especially from carbohydrates, is essential to prevent muscle loss and to provide energy for training.
 Additionally, sufficient protein intake is necessary to support muscle maintenance and repair.

-swimmer body fat percentage male and female
+swimmer body male and female

 In conclusion, the body composition of elite swimmers is a complex interplay of factors that include height, weight, lean mass, and body fat percentage.
 These factors are meticulously monitored and managed to optimize performance.
 As research continues to uncover the nuances of how body composition affects swimming performance, training and conditioning programs are likely to become even more specialized and effective, keeping the evolution of elite swimming ongoing.